liamckenna/LEE_SPEAK/content/miscellaneous/every_year copy.md

 directing us, fulfilling the natural order <br>
 the will of the universe <br>
 one musn't attempt to decipher a destination <br>
-you'll nevewr be faster than the waves of light that color our existence <br>
+you'll never be faster than the waves of light that color our existence <br>
 but peace can be found <br>
 in acceptance <br>
 in appreciation <br>